-Non-rivalrous goods are public goods that are consumed by people but whose supply is not affected by people’s consumption.
-In other words, when an individual or a group of individuals use a particular good, the supply left for other people remains unchanged.
+Non-rivalrous goods are public goods that are consumed by people, but whose supply is not affected by people’s consumption.
+In other words, when an individual or a group of individuals use a particular good, the supply left for other people to use remains unchanged.
 Therefore, non-rivalrous goods can be consumed over and over again without the fear of depletion of supply.

 Another example would be air.
 Every single person, from whatever sector in society, can actually breathe the same air from wherever they are in the world.
-One person’s breathing does not affect the amount of air there is left for other people.
+One person’s breathing does not – at least not noticeably – affect the amount of air there is left for other people.

 Rivalrous vs. Non-rivalrous

-Goods can either be rivalrous or non-rivalrous, and each undoubtedly takes an end of the spectrum.
-Rivalrous goods, being the opposite of non-rivalrous goods, are goods that can be consumed by only one person such as a piece of chicken in a bucket.
+Goods can either be rivalrous or non-rivalrous.
+Rivalrous goods, being the opposite of non-rivalrous goods, are goods that can be consumed by only one person, such as a piece of chicken in a bucket.

 Say, for example, the bucket contains eight pieces of various parts of a chicken.
-It means that only eight individuals can ideally consume it and the ninth person may not receive a share anymore.
-Unlike non-rivalrous goods, rivalrous goods mean that its consumption by one person can affect the overall supply of the goods.
+This means that only eight individuals can ideally consume it and the ninth person may not receive a share anymore.
+Unlike non-rivalrous goods, rivalrous goods mean that its consumption by one person affects the overall supply of the goods.

 Non-rivalrous Goods and Non-excludable Goods

-A product that is non-excludable means that it is difficult or even almost impossible to prohibit any person from using a particular good.
-For example, if a local government unit puts a flood control system in a city close to the river to protect it during extreme weather conditions, everyone in that community or city benefits from the flood control system even if some people do not agree to it.
+A product that is non-excludable means that it is difficult or even almost impossible to prohibit any person from using the good.
+For example, if a local government unit puts a flood control system in a city close to the river to protect it during extreme weather conditions, everyone in that community or city benefits from the flood control system, even if some people do not agree to it.

 Another example is a public park being accessible to everyone, even to people who are not from that city.
-Also, a fireworks display lets everyone enjoy the show; whether they spent on that or they did not.
-It can be noticed that the examples are also non-rivalrous because they do not get altered with more people using them.
+Also, a fireworks display lets everyone enjoy the show.
+Note that these examples are also non-rivalrous because they do not get altered by more people using them.